What do Singin’ in the Rain, The Wizard of Oz, and The Band Wagon have in common? The answer is Arthur Freed.

 The film was another triumph and sparked a series of Garland and Mickey Rooney films.

 “Because his movies were successful in the beginning, he was in the enviable position of being able to make requests and get them granted,” said Satlzman.
 “There was one year I was told that my father’s pictures paid all of the salaries at MGM.”

-Arthur’s strength in producing was finding the right people to work with and allowing them to showcase their talent.
+Arthur’s strength in producing was finding the right people to work with and allowing them to showcase their abilities.
 He would regularly visit New York to see shows and scout talent.
-Some of the talent that he brought back to MGM to work in the “Freed Unit” include director Vincente Minnelli, songwriter Roger Edens, director Charles Walters (Easter Parade, The Unsinkable Molly Brown), designer and producer Lemuel Ayers, choreographer Michael Kidd, and even Cyd Charisse, who got her first MGM contract after dancing through bubbles in Ziegfeld Follies.
+Some of the talent that he brought back to MGM to work in the “Freed Unit” included director Vincente Minnelli, songwriter Roger Edens, director Charles Walters (Easter Parade, The Unsinkable Molly Brown), designer and producer Lemuel Ayers, choreographer Michael Kidd, and even Cyd Charisse, who got her first MGM contract after dancing through bubbles in Ziegfeld Follies.

-Ann Miller said, “Arthur Freed was just a brilliant man to establish like a cabinet around himself like a president.”
+Ann Miller said, “Arthur Freed was just a brilliant man to establish a cabinet around himself like a president.”